Sephike/final_project_test/README.md

 In our [dashboard](https://public.tableau.com/profile/andrew.nuss#!/vizhome/UT_Austin_VG_Dashboard_Final/LandingPage) there are many interactive elements that allow the user to visualize how the data reacts to different inputs.

 ## Recommendations
 Looking at the accuracy of the models, the linear regression models had good mean squared error but a poor variance score.
-Because looking at two variables is limiting, using the random forest regressor added in ESRB rating and Genre expanded the model.
-Due to the low accuracy of the random forest model, it is recommended to add more columns such as: budget for games, developement time, and number of QA testing.
+Because looking at two variables is limiting, using the random forest regressor and XGBoost added in ESRB rating and Genre expanded the model.
+Due to the low accuracy of the random forest model and XGBoost, it is recommended to add more columns such as: budget for games, developement time, and number of QA testing.
 In the data cleaning phase, more columns of data would allow for more experimenting, like dropping columns which could greatly improve accuarcy.